tochman/the_blue_print/chapters/03-state-and-props.md

 Good prop design balances specificity with flexibility.
 Components should receive the data they need to function without being tightly coupled to the specific shape of your application's data structures.
 Consider using transformation functions or adapter patterns when necessary to maintain clean component interfaces.
 :::

-## The useState hook in depth
+## The useState Hook in Depth

 The `useState` hook is your primary tool for managing component state in modern React.
 While it appears simple on the surface, understanding its nuances will help you build more efficient and predictable components.

 When you call `useState`, you're creating a piece of state that belongs to that specific component instance.
 React tracks this state internally and provides you with both the current value and a function to update it.
-The state update function doesn't modify the state immediately-instead, it schedules an update that will take effect during the next render.
+The state update function doesn't modify the state immediately—instead, it schedules an update that will take effect during the next render.

 ::: example
 ```jsx
 function TimerComponent() {
   const [seconds, setSeconds] = useState(0);